csiro-data-school/python/_episodes/09-lists.md

 ~~~
 {: .output}

-Note that while `extend` maintains the "flat" structure of the list, appending a list to a list makes the result two-dimensional.
+Note that while `extend` maintains the "flat" structure of the list, `append` a list to a list makes the result two-dimensional.

 ## Use `del` to remove items from a list entirely.